Magenta-Duck/SockCam/doc/specification-001-mvp.md

 * Gain a working knowledge of the technologies and frameworks being used.
 * Provide a foundation on which to build upon in future phases.

-In-short, the funcionality we'll initially implement will be to connect to a server and listen for messages to take photos, take the photo then send it back to the server.
+In-short, the functionality we'll initially implement will be to connect to a server and listen for messages to take photos, take the photo then send it back to the server.

 ## Functionality